 The arms appeared at Tungnath, the face at Rudranath, the belly at Madhmaheshwar and his locks (hair) with head at Kalpeshwar.
 Kedarnath and the four above-mentioned shrines are treated as Panch Kedar.

-The temple is not directly accessible by road and is to be reached by a 16 kilometres (9.9 mi) trek from Gaurikund.
-Pony and manchan service is available to reach the structure.
-This temple is the highest among the 12 Jyotirlingas.
-After Darshan we will come back to Rudra Prayag via Guptkashi.
+The temple being not directly accessible by road can to be reached by trek from Gaurikund.
+This temple is highest among 12 Jyotirlingas.
+After Darshan we will come back to Rudra Prayag.

 Badrinath one of the ‘Four Dhams’ is one of the most celebrated pilgrimage spots of the country and is situated at an elevation of 3,133 meters, guarded on either side by the two mountain ranges known as Nar & Narayan with the towering Neelkanth Peak providing a splendid backdrop.